Crushy/Bombreal/README.md

 # Bombreal

 A small Bomberman clone built using unreal.
 Took around 12 hours to make.
-All assets are either provided by unity or created by me except for the custom InputKey used to get keyboard input on the second player sourced from https://wiki.unrealengine.com/Local_Multiplayer_Tips
+All assets are either provided by Epic or created by me except for the custom InputKey used to get keyboard input on the second player sourced from https://wiki.unrealengine.com/Local_Multiplayer_Tips

 # Future work
 Missing win/lose screens, reseting the level and remote mine powerup.